RalucaDavid/Web-Application-Development-Homeworks/README.md

-# Web-Application-Development-Homeworks
+The homeworks from the Web Application Development subject are the following:

-The homeworks from Web Application Development subject.
+- **Homework 1:** HTML and exercise 1